-- The notes are designed for investors who seek an uncapped return of at least 1.35 times the appreciation of the J.P.
-Morgan Alternative Index Multi-Strategy 5 (USD) at maturity and may be appropriate for investors requiring asset and investment strategy diversification.
-Investors should be willing to forgo interest and dividend payments and, if the Ending Index Value is less than the Initial Index Value, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing June 27, 2014 † - Investing in the notes is not equivalent to investing in the J.P.
-Morgan Alternative Index Multi-Strategy 5 (USD), any of the Strategies or any of the assets underlying the Strategies. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about June 24, 2011 and are expected to settle on or about June 29, 2011.
+- Senior unsecured obligations of JPMorgan Chase & Co. maturing June 15, 2015 - Cash payment at maturity of principal plus the Additional Amount[†], as described below - The notes are designed for investors who seek annual interest payments at a rate of 1.65% per annum and leveraged exposure to any appreciation of the J.P.
+Morgan Alternative Index Multi-Strategy 5 (USD) in excess of a percentage that will be determined on the pricing date and that will not be greater than 5.8% over the term of the notes.
+Investors should be willing to forgo interest and dividend payments while seeking full principal protection at maturity.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Investing in the notes is not equivalent to investing in the J.P.
+Morgan Alternative Index Multi-Strategy 5 (USD), any of the Strategies or any of the assets underlying the Strategies. - Minimum denominations of \$1,000 and integral multiples thereof - The notes are expected to price on or about June 10, 2010 and are expected to settle on or about June 15, 2010.